 - By parallel archiving in the university’s repository Pure (Green Open Access), or

 - By using publishing channels dedicated to Open Access that in terms of prestige match other channels in the particular scientific field (Golden and Diamond Open Access)

 Researchers at Aalborg University must either upload:

 - The accepted manuscript (Green Open Access: The peer-reviewed version of the article without the journal's layout, page numbers, volume and issue number) in Aalborg University’s repository Pure.
-In Pure you can find the archiving policy of the publisher extracted from the database SHERPA/RoMEO.
-The colour categories are drawn up by SHERPA/RoMEO.
-They will give you an overview of the possibilities for adding a full text version:

 You can set an embargo period directly in Pure and the document will be released as Open Acces when the embargo period has ended.
 The embargo period can be between 6-24 months depending on the self-archiving policy of the publisher.
 See list of links to publisher embargo periods.